nsacyber/HTTP-Connectivity-Tester/README.md

 Users may need to change the default PowerShell execution policy.
 This can be achieved in a number of different ways:

+* Open a command prompt and run **powershell.exe -ExecutionPolicy Bypass** and run scripts from that PowerShell session.
 * Open a command prompt and run **powershell.exe -ExecutionPolicy Unrestricted** and run scripts from that PowerShell session.
 * Open a PowerShell prompt and run **Set-ExecutionPolicy Unrestricted -Scope Process** and run scripts from the current PowerShell session.
 * Open an administrative PowerShell prompt and run **Set-ExecutionPolicy Unrestricted** and run scripts from any PowerShell session.

 ### Unblocking the PowerShell scripts
-Users will need to unblock the downloaded zip file since it will be marked as having been downloaded from the Internet which PowerShell will block from executing by default.
+Users will need to unblock the downloaded zip file since it will be marked as having been downloaded from the Internet (Mark of the Web) which PowerShell will block from executing by default.
 Open a PowerShell prompt and run the following commands to unblock the PowerShell code in the zip file:

 1. `cd $env:USERPROFILE`
 1. `cd Downloads`